Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - [Palette & Typography Mock-Ups](wireframes-et-al/palette-typography-tests.pdf)

 #### *Colour Palette*
-My initial strategy was intimately linked to surface design as I went with a weighty dark-toned colour palette to add gravitas to my content and I then lightened this with a playful creative throw-pillow of colour.
+My initial strategy was intimately linked to surface design as I went with a weighty dark-toned colour palette to add gravitas to my content and I then lightened this with a playful throw-pillow of colour.
 I was also very conscious of maintaining colour contrast for accessibility reasons, and my choice of a bright yellow/green fit the brief well.
 In my initial mock-ups I had planned to use black writing on a dark grey, because I love the rich velvety tone and feel of that combination, but I realised early on that the contrast was not user-friendly, so I changed most of my black text to either light-grey or the green/yellow accent colour.

 I was also aware of not using pure black as a background colour, I've seen many websites that make this mistake to the detriment of the user.
 A dark grey that passes for a matte black is always a better base colour, as the contrast doesn't hurt your user's eyes.
 For the same reasons I didn't overuse bright white, most of my light tones are actually a very light grey.
 I also chose a dark grey base with softer brown undertones as it is a warming and comforting colour.

-I did detailed colour mock-ups before starting development, but as you can from the links below I did go on to change some of the pairings.
+I did detailed colour mock-ups before starting development, but as you can see from the links below I ended up changing some of the pairings.

 #### *Mock-ups*

 - [Mobile Mock-up](wireframes-et-al/mock-up-for-mobile.pdf)
 - [Desktop Mock-up](wireframes-et-al/mock-up-for-desktop.pdf)

-I ended up refining the Portfolio section of the project quite a bit during development but the remaining sections stayed mostly true to my wireframing and mock-ups.
+I ended up refining the Portfolio section quite a bit during development but the remaining sections stayed mostly true to my wireframing and mock-ups.

 #### *Typography*